Syra/YT2Grayjay/README.md

 run it.

-download a fresh grayjay export rename converteed-history.json to history - inject it into grayjays export file. reimport export file.
+download a fresh grayjay export inject freshly generated history into the file under stores. reimport it into grayjay - you can skip all imports other than history